 First trimester — The risks of nausea and miscarriage are highest during the early stage of pregnancy.
 Also, if you are at increased risk for complications, your doctor may restrict travel.

 Second trimester — Doctors often recommend the second trimester to travel.
 Between the 20th and 30th week is the best range for travel during pregnancy.
-Risk of complication is also lowest during this time.
+The risk of complication is also lowest during this time.
 The morning sickness has probably passed by the second trimester, and likely has not yet begun to experience the fatigue that the third trimester can bring.

 Choose a Domestic Destination